 Yes!
 Roast the beets up to three days ahead and refrigerate peeled or unpeeled.
 The dressing will keep for 5-7 days in the refrigerator.
 When ready to serve, just toss the beets and onions with some of the dressing and let stand as directed.

-If you’re not a fan of arugula, use mixed baby greens or baby spinach.
+If you do not like arugula, use mixed baby greens or baby spinach.

-For more delicious beet recipes, be sure to try my:
+For more delicious beet and beet salad recipes, be sure to try my: